drphil3d/stratasys/README.md

 # Stratasys Reprap Project

+Models
+Stratasys uPrint, uPrint SE
-Stratasys uPrint and Dimension 1200 SST Retrofit
+Dimension 1200es SST / BST

-Just download the zip file containing the config for this machine.

 ### Printer Board options

-DuetWifi - The option that makes sense
+DuetWifi - Best option that matches the stepper drivers

-Ideally you want to use a board that has decently powerful stepper drivers, possibly even high amperage external drivers.
+Ideally you want to use a board with decently powerful stepper drivers, possibly even high amperage external drivers.
-I'm using the Einsy Retro because that's what I had available at the time.
-It's definitely underpowered for the high torque stepper motors on top of that I also have a horrible squealing noise I can't get rid of in SpreadCycle mode so I'm forced to run the XY in StealthChop.

-One important feature that I gain from the use of Trinamic drivers is StallGuard which provides sensorless homing.
-Use something more powerful than a TMC2130

 #### Bake Oven
     Use an SSR to energize heating elements